 Brian Lamb, President, Chairman, C-SPAN

-Brian Lamb is the Chairman of C-SPAN Networks.
-He’s been at the helm of the public affairs channel since he helped the cable industry launch it 32 years ago on March 19, 1979.
+Brian Lamb is the CEO of C-SPAN Networks.
+He’s been at the helm of the public affairs channel since he helped the cable industry launch it on March 19, 1979.

 Today, C-SPAN employs approximately 270 people and delivers public affairs programming on three television channels to the nation’s cable and satellite customers; globally to Internet users via C-SPAN.org and 15 other internet sites; and to radio listeners through C-SPAN radio—an FM station in Washington that can also be heard on XM satellite service nationwide.